Deputy Paul Murphy was in possession. I apologise for interrupting him twice.

 It is essential legislation because it is law and one never knows when it is going to be contested one way or another, be it board meetings, paperwork or something else.
 It is essential that we get it right.
 Equally it is essential that renewing it, according to the Bill itself, for the periods that it is required, be done carefully and in a way that can be changed should that be necessary in the future.
 The provision and stamping of documents is a vital part of the transaction of business and a vital part of court proceedings, should they happen.
 The original documents that are required, therefore, must be arrived at in an appropriate legal way.
 They must then be acceptable not just to the business and the board but also such that they can be tested in the courts.
 That is an essential part of any legal challenge that may be faced by any business.

-The Minster of State mentioned that he is responding in the context of Covid-19 but in a common sense way.
+The Minster of State mentioned that he is responding in the context of Covid-19 but in a common-sense way.
 I ask him to examine that in the course of his work and apply the common sense that is necessary for the transaction of business in this country.
 He will agree that there is a need for certainty in business in these very uncertain times.
 The proposals the Minister of State puts forward, or the supports that are put in place for businesses, must be secure and be for the longest period he can achieve in the context of dealing not just with Covid but with the serious problem that now faces the country, namely the pandemic coupled with the Brexit negotiations.
 It is quite clear from the world economy that a serious problem is emerging in the context of how we trade and how we keep individual economies alive and well and trading during these times.
 There will be new challenges but in Ireland the basic central theme of what we need to protect is small business and family businesses and the assurance that those family businesses can trade well.

 For a long number of years we have had issues with insurance companies and banks, and with regulations generally.
 I encourage the Minister of State, in the context of company law, to deal with the regulations that are weighing so heavily on businesses.
-The need to comply with regulation is an enormous cost to business and is preventing businesses from developing in the normal way they should because as a person takes the next steps in the development of his or her business, he or she must look over their shoulder to see what other regulations will be applied in his or her case and what the cost will be.
+The need to comply with regulation is an enormous cost to business and is preventing businesses from developing in the normal way they should because as a person takes the next steps in the development of his or her business, he or she must look over his or her shoulder to see what other regulations will be applied in his or her case and what the cost will be.
 My background is in the transport industry and in small business.
 The regulations in place now have substantially changed compared to ten years ago and they are absolutely in need of reform.
 I encourage the Minister of State to examine this issue just as much as I encourage him to look at the insurance industry.
 I appreciate it does not come under this brief, but he will understand, as someone who has developed a keen interest in not just the SME sector but beyond it, that the insurance industry needs to be reformed and needs to be responsive to the needs of a modern business community asking for extended coverage because of litigation.
 I understand that the Minister of State at the Department of Finance, Deputy Fleming, and others are now looking at this but for five years on the finance committee and indeed before my time on it, we examined every detail and change that could be made to ensure fair play for small businesses.
 They were objected to and derailed by the industry itself.
 There is a need to find another way to solve the insurance problems in this country.
 If we do not do it soon, more and more businesses will close because insurance is a burden on top of everything else that they simply cannot carry and yet must carry.

 I know from my own experience that family business owners go home at the end of a week.
 The employees will be paid in full for their work, which they deserve, but the operator of the business often goes home with nothing or far less than the employee.
 That is the nature of the small businesses throughout the villages and towns of the country.
 The Minister of State has seen it himself and I have spoken about it in his own constituency.
 Post offices, pubs, small grocery stores and so on have closed.
 These are the heartbeat of a local community and they have all been closed with no opportunity for them to reopen with no grants available to the business owners to adapt to a changing world and a changing society.
 Regardless of how much the world changes or how much business will change, it is central to the rural way of life in Ireland that small businesses be kept alive.